nashville-software-school/client-side-mastery/book-1-queen-bee/chapters/VARIABLES_INTRO_TACO.md

+# 1. Introduction to Variables

-# Let's Taco about Variables
+## Let's Taco about Variables

 JavaScript is the programming language of the web.
 This is how we'll make our web pages *do* things:
 - Respond to clicks